-Any fecal positive routine sample followed by a fecal positive repeat sample.
+Any E. coli positive routine sample followed by a total coliform/E. coli positive repeat sample OR any total coliform positive routine sample followed by a E. coli positive repeat sample.
 The sampling in this situation has confirmed that pathogenic organisms are in the drinking water.

-If the Department and/or the owner repeatedly collects total and/or fecal coliform positive samples from a well after shock disinfection and the well does not have continuous disinfection treatment.
+If the Department and/or the owner repeatedly collects total coliform and/or E. coli positive samples from a well after shock disinfection and the well does not have continuous disinfection treatment.
 This is an indication that the well may be under the direct influence of surface water.